 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

-Add all ingredients except water to a gallon jug.
+Step 1: Add all the ingredients except the water to a half gallon jug.

-Fill the rest of the way with water and stir well with a long-handled spoon.
+Step 2: Fill the rest of the way with water and stir will with a long-handled spoon.

 One of the questions you may be asking is, will vinegar kill plants?